ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 3](https://en.wikipedia.org/wiki/Xdelta) to handle delta encoding.

-By default it is disabled, to enable this feature, please see [Project configuration]( https://docs.ionoid.io/docs/manage-projects.html#configure-the-project), then [Redeploy project configuration](https://docs.ionoid.io/docs/manage-projects.html#redeploy-project-settings) operation to redeploy the changes to devices.
+By default it is disabled, and app deployment is performed using the full application package.
+To enable this feature, please see [Project configuration]( https://docs.ionoid.io/docs/manage-projects.html#configure-the-project), then [Redeploy project configuration](https://docs.ionoid.io/docs/manage-projects.html#redeploy-project-settings) operation to redeploy the changes to devices.